MaoZiming/papers/Topics/1-basic-os/04-cpu-scheduling.md

   - Cross-CPU access shared data items or data structures
   - Use mutual exclusion primitives (such as locks) to guarantee correctness
     - But as # of CPUs grow, access to a synchronized shared data structure becomes quite slow
-- Other approaches such as building lock-free data structures, are complex and only used on occasion; see the chapter on deadlock in the piece on concurrency for details
+- Other approaches such as building **lock-free data structures**, are complex and only used on occasion; see the chapter on deadlock in the piece on concurrency for details

 ## Problem #3: Cache Affinity